Jade-m22/noname_app/docs/vision.md

 Oracles **emerge from the graph**, not by appointment.

-### Cognitive identity & agent support
+### Reasoning identity & agent support
 Over time, the system can support:

 - Personal reasoning profiles
 - Navigation based on your logic style
 - AI that understands how you think, not just what you type
 - Memory of positions, arguments, and evolution

-The platform can become a layer of **cognitive identity**, not just a discussion space.
+The system can form a **reasoning identity**, a durable signal of how someone thinks, evolves, and maintains coherence.

+This identity does not come from self-presentation, but from **what one constructs, demonstrates, and refines over time**.

+As this layer strengthens, it can also support social and professional trust,
+reinforcing collaboration, credibility, and alignment based on reasoning quality,
+coherence, and intellectual integrity — not noise.

+The platform becomes an **infrastructure for reasoning**, enabling people, agents, and systems to interact on a foundation of logic, consistency, and trust.

 ## Ambition